Alessia Russo

-Early and personal life
+Early life

 Born in Maidstone, Kent to Carol and Mario, Russo began playing football at a young age in a family of athletes.
-Her father played non-league football for Metropolitan Police F.C. and is their record goalscorer.
-Her middle brother, Giorgio, has played non-league football for various teams, including Ramsgate and also appeared on the 12th season of Love Island.
+Her father played non-league football for Metropolitan Police and is their record goalscorer.
+Her middle brother, Giorgio, has played non-league football for various teams, including Ramsgate, and also appeared on the 12th series of Love Island.
 Her other brother, Luca, represented England in track and field at the under-20 level.

 Russo is of part Italian descent – her Sicilian grandfather from Aragona, in the Province of Agrigento, moved to England in the 1950s.
 Her grandfather became a fan of Manchester United and passed this on to his children and grandchildren.

-Russo first played competitive football from the age of 6, playing for West Farleigh Sports Club in the under 7's boy's team.
+Russo first played competitive football from the age of 6, playing for West Farleigh Sports Club in the under 7's boys' team.

-Russo played for Bearsted F.C.
-Girls U10 as a child; in 2022, as part of the "Where Greatness Is Made" campaign, a plaque honouring Russo was installed at the club.
-In 2006, she was a mascot for her future Manchester United manager Casey Stoney, who was captain of Charlton Athletic while Russo was at the London club's Centre of Excellence.
+Russo played for Bearsted Girls U10 as a child; in 2022, as part of the "Where Greatness Is Made" campaign, a plaque honouring Russo was installed at the club.
+In 2006, she was a mascot for her future Manchester United manager Casey Stoney, who was captain of Charlton Athletic, while Russo was at the London club's Centre of Excellence.
 Russo attended the St Simon Stock Catholic School in Maidstone, where she took part in a variety of sports; as well as playing as both a midfielder and a forward in football, she undertook athletics, ran cross country, and competed in cricket and netball.

 When she was considering university, Chelsea offered her an option that would have involved several hours' travel between school and training; instead she decided to go to the United States, where her brother Luca had already experienced a combined athletic-academic programme.
 She approached Mark Parsons, who had been her Chelsea academy coach and was the then-manager of the Portland Thorns, for information on universities.
 After one visit, she knew she wanted to attend the University of North Carolina at Chapel Hill.
 England teammate Lotte Wubben-Moy followed her, and the pair were roommates in their first year.
 Russo played football and achieved a degree with a major in sport and exercise science at North Carolina.

-In January 2023, Russo received an honorary doctorate from Canterbury Christ Church University in recognition of her contributions to women's football.